NicolaLino/arabic-fake-news-detection/README.md

-# Arabic Fake News Detection for Gaza
+# Arabic Fake News Detection

-This project aims to develop a system for detecting fake news in Arabic related to the Gaza region.
+This project aims to develop a system for detecting fake news in Arabic.
 The goal is to provide a tool that can help users identify and verify the authenticity of news articles and reports.

 ## Approach